Camp Lejeune Birth Defects

 People born at Camp Lejeune may not even know their illnesses were caused by the contaminated water.
 These victims may have faced a lifetime of chronic health problems, pain, and suffering.

-For one man, the harm Camp Lejeune water caused was not evident for decades.
+For one man born on base, the harm Camp Lejeune water caused was not evident for decades.
 It wasn’t until age 39 that he was diagnosed with male breast cancer, considered a rare disease, especially for someone so young.
 His cancer went into remission, but only after a radical mastectomy and aggressive chemotherapy.

 Sadly, this is not an isolated case.
-Thankfully, you may have newly available legal rights if you were born at Camp Lejeune when the water was contaminated.
+However, if you were born at Camp Lejeune while the water was contaminated, you may have newly available legal rights that can provide compensation for your illness.

 Check to see if you could have been exposed while your mother was pregnant on the base.